 While you can book a trip to Hawaii or Fiji to grab one of these sweet bananas straight from the tropical plant, it's totally possible to buy a bushel of this type of banana online when they are in season.
 One purveyor, Miami Fruit, sells a variety of tropical fruits including jackfruit, durian, mangosteen, and blue java bananas.
 Pre-order a 10-13 pound shipment for the 2020 season.

 More of a hands-on person?
 Try growing your own banana tree.
 Unlike most tropical fruits, the blue java banana plant can thrive in USDA plant hardiness zones 8-10, making California, Texas, Louisiana, Florida, and South Carolina prime places to plant.

 And don't worry about waiting years for these plants to start to produce fruit.
 According to NovoTaste, it's possible to for trees to produce fruit within 9 months, making it only a short wait to enjoy homegrown bananas.
-When fully grown the banana tree will stand 15 to 20 feet in height and require a lot of watering and fertilizing.
+When fully grown the blue java banana tree will stand 15 to 20 feet in height and require a lot of watering and fertilizing.

 How To Eat It